- AI for Science

 More broadly, decades of advances in scientific computing have clearly demonstrated the advantages of modelling and simulation across many domains.
 However, energy consumption will soon become a “hard feasibility constraint” for such computational modelling, and AI in HPC would be needed to reduce the energy cost of computation in the face of trends such as a declining Moore’s Law.

 Thus, there is a rising and urgent need towards Sustainable AI for both AI and industry.
-To build and strengthen CFAR’s sustainable AI capabilities by significantly improving existing research, the team would focus on the following two paradigms, as previously described by van Wynsberghe:
+To build and strengthen A*STAR CFAR’s sustainable AI capabilities by significantly improving existing research, the team would focus on the following two paradigms, as previously described by van Wynsberghe:

 - Sustainability of AI: To reduce carbon emissions and huge computing power consumption for AI models.